MBHudson/http-GETcracked/README.md

 # http-GETcracked :: 2022

 ##Automated Mass HTTP-GET Cracker :: Local/Remote(TOR)/Random-Remote(TOR) :: 2022
-### Scans (through the TOR network -to- cleanet) for HTTP-GET services running on port 80 and attempts to crack them with default credentials using Hydra.
+### Scans (through the TOR network -to- cleanet) for HTTP-GET services running on a port defined by the user and attempts to crack them with default credentials using Hydra.
 Capable of scanning (user defined) random or ranged IP addresses at a rate and duration set my the user from the prompts at the beginning of the script.

 ### Usage: